saieeshb/quartz/content/Basics/DNA.md

 + There are enzymes that can change how many bases make up a turn, i.e. relax or compress the DNA.
 +  The stacking of the DNA causes hydrophobic interactions between the adjacent base pair hydrogen bonds resulting in greater stability.
 ---
-# DNA Denaturation
+# DNA Denaturation & Renaturation
 + The cleavage of the strands of a dsDNA to create two seperate ssDNA strands is called DNA Denaturation
 + Denaturation is caused through Heat.
-+ Renaturation or Annealing is caused when seperated strands of complimentary DNA are allowed to cooldown causing them to bond again.
-Yep.
++ **Renaturation** or Annealing is caused when seperated strands of complimentary DNA are allowed to cooldown causing them to bond again.
++ PCR works on this basis.